Every young person is different. We need to get to know them to support them effectively.

 Connections to community and culture can significantly support well-being and quality of life.
 Every young person is connected in different ways to the people, places, and cultural contexts that are part of their lives.
 Think about these connections and how they impact the young person.

-Young autistic people will have varying strengths and support needs in their communication and social skills.
+Young autistic people will have varying strengths and support needs with communication and social interaction.
 These strengths and support needs will vary between people over time and may depend on the context they are in.

 Sensory Processing